GoogleCloudPlatform/google-cloud-dotnet-powerpack/Readme.md

 ## License

 All code in this repository falls under the Apache 2.0 License.
-See [LICENSE][LICENSE] for more information.
+See [LICENSE][./LICENSE] for more information.

 [Google.Cloud.Templates.Readme]: Google.Cloud.Templates/Readme.md